OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

       max_days: 100
     option: "shift_range"
     tags:
-      - "0008,002X"**date_format** option allows you to delete the days or the month and days.
+      - "0008,002X"
 ```

+3 .**date_format** option allows you to delete the days or the month and days.

 With this example profile element, a tag value contains this entry date for example  `20140504 `  with the argument key  `remove ` and value  `month_day `, will have this output date  `20140101`.